-We don’t include the cost of a shirt in the registration fee, but we do have a conference t-shirt available for purchase via Redbubble.
-In 2019, you can purchase your own ‘Fist of Solidarity’ or ‘Marker of Solidarity‘ T-shirts to support LAST Conference Canberra.
+We don’t include the cost of a shirt in the registration fee, but we do have a conference t-shirt available for purchase via Redbubble. in 2018, there are 3 designs to choose from, with artwork by Bruce Taylor AKA @rooosterboy.’

 You’ll be adequately fed and watered at lunch, and morning and afternoon breaks.

 We always have a post-event gathering, with sponsored drinks (we hope).
 Make sure you allow time to stick around and engage in stimulating follow up conversations about the day!

 LAST Conference is a place where the community of Practitioners can gather and exchange ideas and experiences.
 We encourage people who haven’t “spoken” at many/any events to contribute a session idea.
 You will be able to receive support on our Slack channel and through some other initiatives that are planned in the lead up to the event.

 As we are focused on the local community, we don’t expect people to travel from interstate or overseas to participate, although you are welcome if you choose to come.
 As LAST is an event with low registration prices, we need to keep overheads low.
 Therefore, we generally do not reimburse travel and accomodation, or pay a fee to session leaders/speakers.